bt3gl/building_blog/content/intro_wireshark.md

 ![cyber](http://i.imgur.com/aRUfmsp.png)

 All of the techniques for switched network are available on **routed** networks as well.
-However, for routers the sniffer placement becomes more relevant since a device's broadcast domain extends only until it reaches a router.
+However, for routers, the sniffer placement becomes more relevant since a device's broadcast domain extends only until it reaches a router.

 ---